ehhong/identityexploration/_posts/projects/2019-02-09-hiroshikaneko.md

 <p>
 That's a great question.
 <br>
-As I'm not a part of–on a daily basis–a community of fourth generation Japanese Americans or Jews, Jewish people, or mixed Jewish Asian people, I don't know if I have a very big vocabulary of speaking about myself or issues within this sphere.
+As I'm not a part of – on a daily basis – a community of fourth generation Japanese Americans or Jews, Jewish people, or mixed Jewish Asian people, I don't know if I have a very big vocabulary of speaking about myself or issues within this sphere.
 <br>
 So I guess the only two words I'd say are Jewish and Japanese American... that's a great question.
 I think....
 I think...
 I think most of the time I am not either.
 In the context of talking to certain people, I'm one or the other, but looking back, I am inevitably a result of both of those things.
 So that's a hard... this is why it's so hard to answer because on the one hand I'm not thinking about it, but on the other hand if I actually sat down and thought about it, it has been a big part of my life.
 So it's, I don't know…
 </p>